Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Background and notation

-SARSA is an on-policy RL approach that acquires the action-value function Q(s,a) for a specified policy $\pi$.
-The action-value function denotes the anticipated cumulative reward originating from state s, executing action a, and following policy $\pi$.
-Subsequently, the SARSA update rule is articulated as follows:
+An on-policy RL technique called SARSA learns the action-value function Q(s, a) for a given policy $\pi$.
+The action-value function represents the expected total reward derived from state s, executing action a, and adhering to policy $\pi$.
+Then the SARSA update rule is expressed as follows:

-where $\alpha$ denotes the learning rate, $\gamma$ represents the discount factor, and $r_{t}$ signifies the immediate reward.
-Long-horizon tasks present challenges for SARSA since the choice of $\gamma$ can compromise learning efficiency with appropriate long-term reward maximizing.
-On the other hand, for a complete trajectory, we can employ the discounted sum of one-step TD errors, generally known as the $\lambda$-return\cite{sutton1984temporal} or, equivalently, the Generalized Advantage Estimator (GAE)\cite{Schulman2015HighDimensionalCC}.
-The GAE enhances advantage estimates by reconciling the trade-off between variance and bias via parameters $\lambda$ and $\gamma$.
-The equation for the Generalized Advantage Estimator is generally expressed as:
+Here, $\alpha$ is the learning rate, $\eta$ is the discount factor, and $r_{n}$ is the immediate reward.
+Long-horizon tasks present challenges for SARSA since the choice of $\eta$ can compromise learning efficiency with appropriate long-term reward maximizing.
+On the other hand, for a complete trajectory, we can employ the discounted sum of one-step TD errors, generally known as the $\lambda$-return \cite{sutton1984temporal} or, equivalently, the Generalized Advantage Estimator (GAE) \cite{Schulman2015HighDimensionalCC}.
+The GAE improves advantage estimates by balancing the trade-off between variance and bias through the parameters $\lambda$ and $\eta$.
+The Generalized Advantage Estimator is typically represented by the following equation: